-rian and vegan recipes that replace meat Reducing food waste on a global scale is with plant-based alternatives such as a requirement for achieving food secupulses, for example.
-Also, when it comes rity.
+Reducing food waste on a global scale is a requirement for achieving food security.
 One-third of the food produced each year in the world is lost or wasted, and the social and environmental impact of this is huge.

-Sustainable food can play a role in reducing wasted resources through the development of cooking skills (processing, conservation) and the recovery of resiproducts when possible.
-The Fairtrade dual waste (composting and recycling of designation guarantees a commercial waste).
-Additionally, optimizing resources partnership based on dialogue, trans- supports the reduction of packaging in parency and respect.
-Fairtrade products accordance with a zero-waste approach.
+Sustainable food can play a role in reducing wasted resources through the development of cooking skills (processing, conservation) and the recovery of residual waste (composting and recycling of waste).
+Additionally, optimizing resources supports the reduction of packaging in accordance with a zero-waste approach.

-initiative led by Nourish, to learn more about other concrete steps you can take to these criteria into account when developing your menus.
+See the Guide to Sustainable Menus, an initiative led by Nourish, to learn more about other concrete steps you can take to these criteria into account when developing your menus.